H x W: 11 in. / 8.5 in.

 From March 2020: The Army and Navy Club, courtesy of the National Afro-American Museum and Cultural Center

-Charles young was the third African American graduate of the United States Military Academy, and his inspiring career helped pave the way for African Americans in the U.S. Armed Forces.
-Among his many unprecedented accomplishments, he was the first African American military attaché, the first African American U.S. national park superintendent, the first African American to achieve the rank of colonel in the Army, and the highest ranking black officer in the Regular Army when he died in 1922.
+Charles Young was the third African American graduate of the United States Military Academy, and his inspiring career helped pave the way for African Americans in the U.S. Armed Forces.
+Among his many unprecedented accomplishments, he was the first African American military attaché, the first African American U.S. national park superintendent, the first African American to achieve the rank of colonel in the Army, and the highest ranking black officer in the Regular Army when he died on deployment in 1922.

 Little is known about this unique portrait of Young as a cadet, made sometime during his time at West Point from 1884-1889.
 However, it provides insight into the esteem in which he was held as a young officer: he wears a golden dress cape and is backlit by a halo of what could be described as divine light.
 This portrait is likely a pastel drawing over a photograph—a popular portrait technique in the late 19th century.